Eclipse cycle: Properties of eclipses

 Eclipses that occur when the earth is near perihelion (sun anomaly near zero) are in saros series in which the gamma value changes little every 18 years and 11 days.
 The reason for this is that from one eclipse to the next in the saros series, the day in the year advances by about 11 days, but the Sun's position moves eastward by more than what it does for that change of day in year at other times.
-This means the Sun's position relative to the node doesn't change as much as for saros series giving eclipses at other times of the year.
+This means the Sun's position relative to the node does not change as much as for saros series giving eclipses at other times of the year.
 In the first half of the 21st century, solar saros series showing this slow rate of change of gamma include 122 (giving an eclipse on January 6, 2019), 132 (January 5, 2038), 141 (January 15, 2010), and 151 (January 4, 2011).
 Sometimes this phenomenon leads to a saros series giving a large number of central eclipses, for example solar saros 128 gave 20 eclipses with |γ|<0.75 between 1615 and 1958, whereas series 135 gave only nine, between 1872 and 2016.

 At present central eclipses move slowly backwards through the year.
 An approximately zero-gamma lunar eclipse took place on July 16, 2000, and an approximately zero-gamma solar eclipse a half saros (9 years) before that, and similar eclipses occur at intervals of 47 years less 9.5 days.

 Length of "semester" interval.
 The length varies considerably, depending on the lunar and solar anomalies of the two eclipses.

 Length of Hipparchic intervals ending in 2001-2050 on the same scale as above.
 The interval is quite constant because it is close to a whole number of anomalistic months (4573.002) and to a whole number of anomalistic years (344.979).